1) How do I determine which GI Bill benefits are best for me?

 You can apply for the GI Bill on the VA website here.
-Remember, it can take months to fully process your application, so you’ll want to apply for benefits well before your semester begins to ensure your payments begin on time.
+Remember, it can take 6-8 weeks to fully process your application.

 Your specific military branch may have an “Early-Out” program where you may separate from Active Duty up to 90 days early to attend college.
-The process, requirements and eligibility vary from branch to branch, so you should contact your on-base Education Center for more details.
+The process, requirements and eligibility vary between the different military branches, contact your base Education Center for more details.